Quantitative Usability Study

 Percentile Rank Questionnaire)

-In addition, common metrics such as effectiveness (percentage of users able to successfully complete the use case) and efficiency (time taken for a user to successfully complete the use cases) can be measured.
+In addition to these benchmarks, common metrics such as effectiveness (percentage of users able to successfully complete the use case) and efficiency (time taken for a user to successfully complete the use cases) can also be measured.

 The Challenge: proof your UX and UI changes with numbers